dotkernel/frontend-documentation/docs/book/v5/core-features/account-anonymization.md

 The `userAnonymizeAppend` key can be set in `config/autoload/local.php` or left empty.

-Note: setting `userAnonymizeAppend` to an email domain would work as a catch-all email, if your email service provider has this option enabled.
+> Setting `userAnonymizeAppend` to an email domain would work as a catch-all email, if your email service provider has this option enabled.